 The Company's customer base consists of approximately 750 customers in the United States, the Caribbean and Latin America, including independent and franchise dry cleaning stores and chains, hotels, motels, cruise lines, hospitals, nursing homes, government institutions and distributors.
 In June 2004, as another distributor ceased operations, the Company obtained an expansion of the territory in which it acts as a distributor for certain laundry products manufactured by certain manufacturers from southern Florida to encompass most of Florida, the Company's principal domestic market.
-No customer accounted for more than 10% of the Company's revenues during the years ended June 30, 2005 or June 30, 2004.
+One customer accounted for approximately 17% of the Company's revenues during the year ended June 30, 2006.
+No customer accounted for more than 10% of the Company's revenues during the year ended June 30, 2005.